rad73/web-automation-2017/README.md

 ## Huginn

-[Huginn](https://github.com/huginn/huginn) is the closest alternative to Zapier.
+[Huginn](https://github.com/huginn/huginn) is the closest free alternative to Zapier.
 It's a multi-tenant system for building agents that perform automated online tasks.

 Huginn started in 2013 and have built a broad community with hundreds of contributors.